nishiratavo/Drone_vision/README.md

 The things you need to run the project and how to install them.
 The project was developed and tested in **Ubuntu 16.04 LTS**, if your operating system is different it may need some workarounds.

 ### ROS Kinetic
-To install ROS you just need to follow the instructions in the [ROS installation page](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+To install ROS Kinetic you just need to follow the instructions in the [ROS installation page](http://wiki.ros.org/kinetic/Installation/Ubuntu).

 ### ardrone_autonomy package
 ```